prof-rossetti/southernct-csc-443-201701/projects/rest-api/checkpoints/receiving-data/checkpoint.md

 ## Objectives

   1. Gain exposure to using Express to handle cross-origin requests.
-  2. Gain exposure to using Express to process POST, PATCH, and DELETE requests.
+  2. Gain exposure to using Express to process POST, PUT, and DELETE requests.
   3. Practice responding to requests using the proper response status.

 ## Prerequisites